tom288/PySnip/README.md

 # day.py
-> Day night cycle implemented using fog
+> Day night cycle implemented using continuous changes to the fog
 > Fully compatible with disco
 > RGB interpolation is used, which is ugly if the night sky is not black